nlivaic/OAuth2OpenIdConnect/readme.md

 #### Tokens

+- JWT structure:
+  - [Specification](https://tools.ietf.org/html/rfc7519)

+##### Identity Token

 - Identity token is obtained through authentication via the authorization endpoint at IDP.
 - Identity token is used to create a claims identity (`ClaimsPrincipal User`).
+- Relevant standard claims:
+  - `sub` - user identifier, returned if using Open Id Connect (signalled by the `openid` profile).
+  - `aud` - client app identifier
+  - `iss` - issuing authority, the IDP.
+  - `iat` - time the JWT was issued at.
+Unix time.
+  - `exp` - time on or after the JWT is expired.
+Unix time.
+  - `nbf` - not before, signifies the time before which the JWT is not valid for processing.
+Unix time.
+  - `auth_time` - time of the original authentication.
+Unix time.
+  - `amr` - authentication method references.
+An array of identifiers for authentication methods.
+E.g. "pwd" for password.
+  - `nonce` - number only used once.
+Generated on the client, sent back by the IDP to prevent CSRF attacks.
+  - `at-hash` - access token hash value, linking this specific identity token to the access token.

+##### Access token

-- Access token is obtained for authorization via the authorization endpoint at IDP.
+- Access token authorizes the client application to access an API.
-- JWT structure:
-  - [Specification](https://tools.ietf.org/html/rfc7519)

 #### Relevant endpoints